A new low? Brazil-Argentina farce brings more shame on South American football

 Let us not mince words.
 This was an embarrassment for every party concerned, a disaster of epic proportions and a black mark against one of football's proudest football regions.
 And there was no reason why it should have occurred.

-Argentina quartet Emiliano Martinez, Emiliano Buendia, Cristian Romero and Giovani Lo Celso committed a grave offence upon entering Brazil.
+Argentina quartet Emiliano Martinez, Emiliano Buendia, Cristian Romero and Giovani Lo Celso are accused of committing a grave offence upon entering Brazil, as they allegedly lied on an official document and omitted that they had been in the United Kingdom in an attempt to circumvent local quarantine laws.
+Officials for the Albiceleste have denied those claims.

-Lying on an official document as they are alleged to have done, omitting that they had been in the United Kingdom in an attempt to circumvent local quarantine laws, should not be relativised: the quartet, and whoever in the Argentina set-up advised them to take this measure, acted with the utmost irresponsibility and should be punished in the appropriate manner by Brazilian authorities.
+However, if proven accurate, the alleged actions from Argentina should not be relativised: the quartet, and whoever in the Argentina set-up advised them to take this measure, would have acted with the utmost irresponsibility and should be punished in the appropriate manner by Brazilian authorities if found guilty.

 But the handling of this matter by those in charge also leaves a lot to be desired.